flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 - remove last character in Scratchpad.
 - clear the whole Scratchpad (hold the CLR key).
-- clearing of data fields by first pressing CLR on an empty Scratchpad so that CLR appears in the Scratchpad and the pressing the LSK next to the data field which shall be erased.
+- clearing of data fields by first pressing CLR on an empty Scratchpad so that CLR appears in the Scratchpad and then pressing the LSK next to the data field which needs to be erased.

 ### Overfly Key

-Allows the aircraft to overfly a selected waypoint.
+Allows the aircraft to overfly a selected waypoint (Flyover Waypoint).

+See [Waypoint on SKYbrary](https://skybrary.aero/articles/waypoint){target=new} for more information.

 ### Airport Key

 Calls up the flight plan page that contains the next airport along the current flight plan.
-Successive pushes on the key show the alternate airport, the origin airport (before takeoff), and the next airport again.
+Successive pushes on the key show the destination airport, alternate airport (if in the flight plan), the origin airport (before takeoff), and the destination airport again.

 ## Annunciators